Otago Peninsula In-Depth Tour & Blue Penguins Pukekura Experience (5 Hours)

 WE GUARANTEE PENGUINS AND WILL OFFER PART REFUNDS* ON ANY NIGHT WHERE WE SEE LESS THAN 5 BIRDS

-In January and February 2026 we will likely see 30-100 penguins each night!
+In September to February we will likely see between 50-300 penguins each night!

 In the non-breeding months (March to August) we expect between 10 - 80 penguins each night.